Will the Real Leader Please Stand? (1016 words)

-Today’s organizational leaders have much working against their success.
+Real leadership should be the beacon for today’s organizational leaders as they have much working against their success.
 Sometimes leaders can be their own worst enemy.
 However, this is not cause to crawl under a rock and hunker down for the duration of these difficult times.
 Sure, the press almost daily is exposing yet another dishonest corporate executive, especially in the financial industries, but that’s not you.
 Business enjoyed a good half-decade run, following the 911 recovery, and here we are again up to our, rear-ends in alligators.
 Today, more than ever, is the time for action—for demonstrating to your employees that you have a plan—even if you don’t.
 Get out of sluggishness and into action, today!

 Similar to the Native American rain dances of old, they were never performed in isolation, but in view of the tribe; to give the members of the tribe hope—your people need to see you leading the charge in action, not just in words.
 To build confidence within the people of your organization, they have to visually see your efforts to turn things around, including your personal rain making efforts.
 This gives them the hope they need to persevere during the current cuts, challenges, and fears caused by today’s economic realities.

 This lesson was learned at Mitsubishi Motor Sales of North America, in the early 1990s—the executives learned the hard way; wasting one entire year in their efforts to change the organizational culture.
 The lesson learned was simple: people believe what they see, not what they hear.
 The executives were telling everyone what they wanted to happen but were not living the vision themselves.